 Instructor, Art History, Theory, and Criticism (2011).
-BFA, 2001, and MA, 2003, Syracuse University; current PhD candidate, Art History, University of Illinois–Chicago.
+BFA, 2001, and MA, 2003, Syracuse University; PhD, 2014, Art History, University of Illinois–Chicago.
 Publications: Art in America, Afterimage: The Journal of Media Arts and Cultural Criticism, Intersections: Gender and Sexuality in Asia and the Pacific, The Chicago Greystone in Historic North Lawndale, Art in Culture.

 Disclaimer: All work represents the views of the INDIVIDUAL ARTISTS & AUTHORS who created them, and are not those of the school or museum of the Art Institute.